-The resulting numerical algorithm is somehow similar to previous algorithms in structural optimization [5, 51].
-When the damaged phase is much weaker than the healthy phase (say, with a $10^{-6}$ ratio between the Young moduli) and for a suitably chosen Griffith energy release rate $\kappa$ (which scales like the inverse of the mesh size $\Delta x$ ), our numerical results are very similar to those of [18] which were obtained for a fracture model.
+The resulting numerical algorithm is somehow similar to previous algorithms in structural optimization [5, 65].
+When the damaged phase is much weaker than the healthy phase (say, with a 10^{-3} ratio between the Young moduli) and for a suitably chosen Griffith energy release parameter κ (which scales like the inverse of the mesh size Δx), our numerical results are very similar to those of [21] which were obtained for a fracture model.
 Therefore we claim that our numerical implementation of the Francfort-Marigo damage model is able to simulate crack propagation.
 Numerical experiments, including a study of convergence under mesh refinement, are performed in Section 6.
-We believe our approach is simpler and computationally less intensive than other classical methods for crack propagation [1, 13, 15, 33, 34].
-Let us emphasize that level-set methods have already been used in fracture mechanics [17, 33, 34], usually in conjunction with the extended finite element method [38].
+We believe our approach is simpler and computationally less intensive than other classical methods for crack propagation [1, 14, 17, 39, 40, 50, 51].
+Let us emphasize that level-set methods have already been used in fracture mechanics [19, 39, 40], usually in conjunction with the extended finite element method [47].
 However, one novelty of our work is that we use a single level-set function instead of two for parametrizing the crack and that the weak damage phase avoids the use of discontinuous finite elements.
+After completion of this work we learned that similar ideas were independently introduced in [15] and [45].
+A different approach, called eigendeformation, was recently proposed in [59]: it uses two fields, like in [21], and relies on a scaling resembling ours (see (2.11) below).
+Eventually Section 7 draw some conclusions on our numerical experiments which yield comparable but different results from those obtained by the back-tracking algorithm for global minimization proposed in [20], [22].
 Our results, including some computations in 2d, were announced in [7].